 A bridge is a networking device for connecting two segments of a network and transmitting data between them.
 Bridge operate in both the physical and the data link layers of OSI model.
 There is a compulsion of using identical protocols for the segments to communicate.
-The fundamental purpose of a bridge is to filter, send, or flood any incoming frame, based on the MAC address of that particular frame.
+The primary use of a bridge is to send, filter, or flood any arriving frame depending on the MAC address of that specific frame.

-They can relay frames between two originally separate LANs.
-However, bridges contain logic that allows them to keep the traffic for each segment separately.
+The frames can be transferred between two originally separate LANs by a bridge.
+However, bridges incorporate logic that permits them to retain the traffic for each segment separately.
 When a frame enters in a bridge interface, it checks the destination MAC address and forwards the late copy to the segment to which the address belongs.
-Bridges are also transparent to the end stations.
+Bridges are also apparent to the end stations.

 Bridges are hardware based, and it uses specialized hardware called ASIC (Application specific integrated circuit) chip to maintain MAC address table and to make filtering decision.
-Bridged network breaks up collision domains, but do not break up broadcast domains, instead forward all broadcasts.
+Bridged network fragments collision domains, but do not fragment broadcast domains, instead forward all broadcasts.

 Types of bridges:

-- Simple Bridges are the most first and least expensive type of bridge.
-A simple bridge links two segments and contains a table that lists the addresses of all the stations included in each of them.
+- Simple Bridges are the predecessor of its other types and the least expensive type of bridge.
+A simple bridge connects two segments and contains a table that lists the addresses of all the stations included in each of them.
 What makes it primitive is that these addresses must be entered manually.

-- Multiport Bridge can be used to connect more than two LANs, and each table is holding the physical addresses of stations reachable through the corresponding port.
+- Multiport Bridge is employed when we want to link more than two LANs, and each table is containing the physical addresses of stations approachable through the particular port.